Hello Daydreamers!

 It’s time to choose your materials.

-For this project, I will be using a Standard Green Mat, but you can also use a purple mat and place your Cardstock pretty side down.
+For this project, I will be using a Standard Green Mat.

 Place the cardstock on top of the mat and secure it with your hands, scraper, or with my FAVORITE TOOL in the world, the brayer!